Speech Recognition: Transforming the Way We Learn?

 For Learning Pool (formerly HT2 Labs), the value of introducing Voice Activation to Learning & Development is to encourage learning in the flow of life.
 Most of struggle to find time in the day to carry out all the tasks we wish we could, but with the help of Amazon and its Alexa, your learners might just find the time to learn during their commute to work every morning, whilst they’re cooking dinner for their family putting on a load of laundry.

-We’re convinced that Voice in elearning will significantly increase the opportunity for your employees to fit their learning needs into their day-to-day.
+We’re convinced that Speech Recognition in e-learning will significantly increase the opportunity for your employees to fit their learning needs into their day-to-day.

 For those with learning difficulties or disabilities, for example the inability to read, voice recognition allows organization to reach members of their workforce they’ve previously missed out on in terms of offering workplace learning and professional development.